vortex-data/vortex/docs/quickstart.rst

 Write
 ^^^^^

-Reading and writing both require an async runtime, in this example we use Tokio.
-The :class:`~vortex_serde::file::write::writer::VortexFileWriter` knows how to write Vortex arrays to
+Reading and writing both require an async runtime; in this example we use Tokio.
+The VortexFileWriter knows how to write Vortex arrays to disk:
-disk:

 .. code-block:: rust